kankankankankankan/github-trending/README.md

 ## All language

+* 【2025-10-29】[microsoft / agent-lightning](https://github.com/microsoft/agent-lightning) - The absolute trainer to light up AI agents.
+* 【2025-10-29】[spipm / Depixelization_poc](https://github.com/spipm/Depixelization_poc) - Depix is a PoC for a technique to recover plaintext from pixelized screenshots.
+* 【2025-10-29】[longbridge / gpui-component](https://github.com/longbridge/gpui-component) - Rust GUI components for building fantastic cross-platform desktop application by using GPUI.
+* 【2025-10-29】[coinbase / x402](https://github.com/coinbase/x402) - A payments protocol for the internet.
+Built on HTTP.
 * 【2025-10-22】[mountain-loop / yaak](https://github.com/mountain-loop/yaak) - The most intuitive desktop API client.
 Organize and execute REST, GraphQL, WebSockets, Server Sent Events, and gRPC 🦬
 * 【2025-10-22】[lfnovo / open-notebook](https://github.com/lfnovo/open-notebook) - An Open Source implementation of Notebook LM with more flexibility and features
 * 【2025-10-22】[anthropics / claude-cookbooks](https://github.com/anthropics/claude-cookbooks) - A collection of notebooks/recipes showcasing some fun and effective ways of using Claude.